covidestim/covidestim-sources/README.md

 ## Targets

+- **`make data-products/case-death-rr.csv`**
-- `make data-products/case-death-rr.csv`: Clean JHU county-level case/death
+  Clean JHU county-level case/death data.
-  data.
 Also writes a file `jhu-counties-rejects.csv` for counties which were eliminated during the cleaning process.
 Any metadata for counties included in the cleaned data will be stored in `case-death-rr-metadata.json`.

+- **`make data-products/case-death-rr-state.csv`**
-- `make data-products/case-death-rr-state.csv`: Clean JHU state-level data, splicing in archived Covid Tracking Project data.
+  Clean JHU state-level data, splicing in archived Covid Tracking Project data.
   For details on this, see the `makefile`.
 Also writes `jhu-states-rejects.csv`.
 Any metadata for counties included in the cleaned data will be stored in `case-death-rr-metadata.json`.

+- **`make data-products/nyt-counties.csv`**
-- `make data-products/nyt-counties.csv`: Clean NYT county-level case/death
+  Clean NYT county-level case/death data.
-  data.
 Writes `nyt-counties-rejects.csv`.

-- `make data-products/hhs-hospitalizations-by-county.csv`: County-level aggregation
+- **`make data-products/hhs-hospitalizations-by-county.csv`**
-  of facility level hospitalization data.
+  County-level aggregation of facility level hospitalization data.
 See the next section for details on how this is done.

-- `make data-products/hhs-hospitalizations-by-facility.csv`: Cleans facility-level
+- **`make data-products/hhs-hospitalizations-by-facility.csv`**
-  data from DHHS's API and annotates each faility with an HSA id.
+  Cleans facility-level data from DHHS's API and annotates each faility with an HSA id.
 Also, computes .min and .max columns to compensate for censoring done when there are 1-3 hospitalizations in a given week.

 ## Hospitalizations data pipeline